enix/ansible-teleport/README.md

 - `teleport__version: 8` - Major Version / branch of the binary to install and hold, default install repo version 8.
 Available now: 8, 9, 10, 11.
 - `teleport__agent: false` - Configure and Enable the teleport agent software.
+- `teleport__bind_addr: 0.0.0.0` - Bind address used to default all other bind address configuration
 - `teleport__nodename: {{ inventory_hostname }}` - Name the teleport agent report to it's connected proxy.
 - `teleport__node: false` - Configure and Enable teleport node role.
 - `teleport__node_token: ""` - Token used to join the proxy.